FrankHB/pl-docs/en-US/licensing.md

 ### Copyright holders

+[Copyright holders](https://www.csusa.org/page/Definitions#copyrightholder) are owners of copyrights.
+Note the ownership of the copyrights are separate from the ownership of the copyrighted works, so they can be different at the same time.

 Except as otherwise specified by the laws, only copyright holders can ultimately decide which sets of the rights are included in the license.

 There are some exceptional cases qualified as the "otherwise specified" above.
-Under some conditions, the copyright laws may provide sections to explicitly grant a relatively narrow set of the rights without permission from the copyright holder.
+Under some conditions, the copyright laws may provide sections to explicitly grant a relatively narrow set of the rights without permission from the copyright holder, like [fair use](https://en.wikipedia.org/wiki/Fair_use).

 ### Derivation works